Spectral-Sanctuary/Spectral-Sanctuary/README.md

 ════════ ❁ ════════

-One thing I should confess is that I have several bad morals I have provide to most people in my life.
+One thing I should confess is that I have several bad morals provided to most people in my life.
 If anything rather than me, I sincerely apologize for all the bad things I ever did.
 When will I ever get to make you delighted?

 ════════ ❁ ════════
 </div>